Table of Contents

 International Cooperation and Funding

-Interreg MAC 2014-2020 funded cross-border projects like MARMAC, which developed a shared monitoring system for marine habitats across Macaronesia.
-The Atlantic Strategy fosters cooperation between EU Atlantic member states, promoting a shared framework for marine spatial planning and climate adaptation.
+Cross-border programs funded by Interreg MAC 2014-2020, such as MARMAC, have developed shared monitoring systems for marine habitats, facilitating coordinated conservation actions across Macaronesia.
+The Atlantic Strategy further promotes cooperation among EU Atlantic member states by providing a shared framework for marine spatial planning and climate adaptation strategies.

-Bermuda and Cape Verde, while not EU members, participate in bilateral and multilateral agreements such as the Convention on Biological Diversity and the Oslo-Paris Convention (OSPAR) for the protection of the North-East Atlantic.
+Although Bermuda and Cape Verde are not EU members, they actively participate in bilateral and multilateral agreements, including the Convention on Biological Diversity and the Oslo-Paris Convention (OSPAR), which govern the protection of marine environments in the North-East Atlantic and beyond, enhancing regional conservation coherence.

 The Role of Eco-Tourism and Sustainable Development

-Investments in renewable energy not only reduce carbon footprints but also lower operational costs for tourism businesses.
-The Canary Islands' Goro eólico wind farm in Gran Canaria generates enough electricity to power 50,000 homes, demonstrating that sustainable development can be economically viable.
+Investments in renewable energy also support sustainable tourism by lowering carbon footprints and operational costs.
+The Canary Islands’ Goro eólico wind farm on Gran Canaria, for instance, generates sufficient electricity to power 50,000 homes, showcasing how green infrastructure can underpin economic viability while protecting natural assets.

 Conclusion